 - 8.1 Should unclaimed monies not be claimed within the period of five (5) years, the monies will be written off from the register and be recognised as Municipal sundry revenue in that financial year. - 8.2 The following process must be followed before any unclaimed monies are recognised as municipal sundry revenue: - (a) the register will be advertised in the media in terms of section 21A of the Municipal Systems Act, 32 of 2000 that it will lie open for public inspection; - (b) such register must lie open for inspection for a further period of four (4) months; - (c) the register will be made available for inspection at the main municipal buildings; - (d) the prescribed form must be completed with documentary proof should any monies be claimed by a customer or creditor; and - (e) after the four (4) months period a report will be submitted to Council on the unclaimed monies to be written off from the register for approval.

 9. REVIEW

-This policy will be effective from date of adoption by Council and will thereafter be reviewed annually to ensure that it complies with changes in applicable legislation, reporting framework and the operating requirements of the municipality.
+This policy will be reviewed annually to ensure that it complies with changes in applicable legislation, reporting framework and the operating requirements of the municipality.